-4.2 Students are allowed and encouraged to communicate needs, protest, when appropriate and make choices.
+4.2 Students are allowed and encouraged to communicate needs, protest when appropriate, and make choices.

-- If students ask questions that seem challenging, answer the question and/or ignore the challenge, no the student. - Staff to encourage students to communicate their needs.
-If students struggle with doing so in an appropriate manner, staff should prompt the student to use replacement language.
-If a student does not have the replacement language, it should be modeled for the student. - Opportunities for choice are embedded throughout the day.
-For example, provide flexibility in a work setting within the class, choices for alternative assignments when students protest, and/or alternatives for work materials (pen, pencil, keyboard). - Example: "Johnny, it seems like you are frustrated with your work right now.
-How do we request a different choice?" - Example: "Olivia, you seem to be struggling to play tetherball with Joe without getting angry.
+- If students ask questions that seem challenging, answer the question and/or ignore the challenge, not the student. - Staff to encourage students to communicate their needs.
+If students struggle with doing so in an appropriate manner, staff should prompt student to use replacement language.
+If student does not have the replacement language, it should be modeled for the student. - Opportunities for choice are embedded throughout the day.
+For example, provide flexibility in work setting within the class, choices for alternative assignments when students protest, alternatives for work materials (pen, pencil, keyboard). - "Johnny, it seems like you are frustrated with your work right now.
+How do we request a different choice?" - "Sam, instead of saying when you are upset/need something, what else could you say?" - "Olivia, you seem to be struggling to play tetherball with Joe without getting angry.
 What is another activity you could choose?"